davidlaprade/davidlaprade.github.io/_posts/2017-1-20-my-fish-oil-experiment.md

-In this post, I talk about the specifics of my experiment: how exactly I did it, why I did it the way I did, what primary research papers justified my decisions, why I chose the Trader Joe's brand given all the options, and why I think __fish oil is one supplement that may actually be worth taking__.
+In this post, I talk about the specifics of my experiment: how exactly I did it, why I did it the way I did, what primary research papers justified my decisions, why I chose the Trader Joe's brand given all the options, and why I may not continue to take this supplement long-term even despite the benefits I've seen.

 (As a disclaimer: I'm not a doctor.
 Consult with yours before you try starting any supplementation routine.)